Nonperturbative Dyson-Schwinger equation approach to strongly interacting Dirac fermion systems: An example: Coulomb interaction in graphene

-where $D_{0}(q) = \frac{2\pi e^{2}}{v\epsilon|\mathbf{q}|}$ is the bare Coulomb interaction function.
+where $D_{0}(q) = \frac{2\pi \alpha}{|\mathbf{q}|}$ is the bare Coulomb interaction function.
 We emphasize that the polarization function, usually denoted by $\Pi(q)$, should not be included into $D_{0}(q)$.
 Otherwise, the influence of the polarization would be double counted.
-With the help of Eq.~(\ref{Eq:gammaD0Dgamma}), the effect of dynamical screening of Coulomb interaction, represented by full boson propagator $D(q) = \frac{1}{D_{0}^{-1}(q)-\Pi(q)}$, is embodied in the current vertex function $\Upsilon_{\gamma_{0}}(k,p)$.
-An advantage of such a manipulation is that it avoids the introduction of the so-called RPA, which has been extensively used in previous field-theoretic studies \cite{Khveshchenko01, Gorbar02, Son07, Liu09, Gamayun09, WangLiu12, WangLiu14, Carrington16, Carrington18} of the Coulomb interaction but is apparently unjustified for $N=2$.
-According to Eq.~(77), the current vertex function $\Upsilon_{\gamma_{0}}(k,p)$ has the form
+With the help of Eq.~(\ref{Eq:gammaD0Dgamma}), the effect of dynamical screening of Coulomb interaction, represented by full boson propagator $D(q) = \frac{1}{D_{0}^{-1}(q)-\Pi(q)}$, is included indirectly in the current vertex function $\Upsilon_{\gamma^{0}}(k,p)$.
+An advantage of such a manipulation is that it avoids adopting the so-called RPA, which has been extensively used in field-theoretic studies \cite{Gonzalez99, DasSarma07, Polini07, Son07, Vafek07, Son08, Foster08, Hofmann14, Khveshchenko01, Gorbar02, Khveshchenko04, Khveshchenko09, Liu09, Gamayun10, WangLiu12, WangLiu14, Gonzalez12, Carrington16, Carrington18} of the Coulomb interaction but is actually not well justified for $N=2$.
+According to Eq.~(77), the current vertex function $\Upsilon_{\gamma^{0}}(k,p)$ has the form

 where the denominator is